Shreyas2409/Shreyas2409/README.md

 ## Hi there 👋 I'm Shreyas H C
 <h1 align="center">A Software Engineer from India who can build Web apps and AI web applications using JavaScript, Python,Java and C </h1>
 <!--**Shreyas2409/Shreyas2409** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
--I'm intersted in learning Data Science and Android application development.

 -All my projects are available on https://github.com/Shreyas2409